 24 hours in Franschhoek Without Drinking Wine – Yes It’s Possible!

 And there you have it; a full day Cape Winelands itinerary that doesn’t include wine.
 You’ve visited some of the best wineries in Franschhoek and restaurants on those Franschhoek wine farms without having had a drop of alcohol.
 So yes, it is 100% possible to spend a day in Franschhoek without drinking wine and have the best time while doing it!
 Tag me on social media when you visit any of these great places – I’d love to hear your experiences :-)

-*I was hosted in Franschhoek by the Cape Winelands District Municipality.
+*I was hosted in Franschhoek by the Franschhoek Wine Valley.
 As always; all views are my own, uninfluenced and completely honest.